 Soft real-time systems

-Soft real time systems are less restrictive.
-Critical real-time task gets priority over other tasks and retains the priority until it completes.
+Soft real-time systems are less restrictive.
+A critical real-time task gets priority over other tasks and retains the priority until it completes.
 Soft real-time systems have limited utility than hard real-time systems.
-For example, Multimedia, virtual reality, Advanced Scientific Projects like undersea exploration and planetary rovers etc.
+For example, multimedia, virtual reality, Advanced Scientific Projects like undersea exploration and planetary rovers, etc.